How to Unfold Top Decays: Goal and method

-for the fat jet $J$ and three subjets $j$.
+for the large-$R$ jet $J$ and three subjets $j_i$.
 In the following, we will refer to these subjets as jets.
-The second jet has to have $p_T > 10\;\text{GeV}$ to reject poorly reconstructed events.
-To reduce the contribution from events where not the full top quark decay is reconstructed within the fat jet, we require the invariant mass of the three jets, $M_{jjj}$, to exceed the invariant mass of the second jet and the lepton.
+The second large-$R$ jet has to have $p_{T,J} > 10\,\unit{GeV}$ to reject poorly reconstructed events where only the lepton and not the $b$ quark is reconstructed in the second large-$R$ jet.
+To reduce the contribution from events where the full top quark decay is not reconstructed within the top jet, we require the invariant mass of the three jets, $M_{jjj}$, to exceed the invariant mass of the lepton and the large-$R$ jet close to it.

-At the detector level, we require missing transverse momentum above $50\;\text{GeV}$ and at least one $b$-tagged jet.
+At the detector level, in addition to the above requirements, the missing transverse momentum has to be larger than $50\,\unit{GeV}$ and at least one $b$-tagged jet must be present.

-The measurement-region selection criteria leaves us with approximately 700,000 events simulated with a top mass of $m_t = 172.5 \;\si{GeV}$, of which we use 75\% for training.
-To be consistent with the amount of available full detector simulations at CMS, we chose samples with different top masses to have a factor of 10 less events.
-All events contain the full gen-level and reco-level kinematic information.
+The measurement-region selection criteria leave us with approximately 800,000 events simulated with a top mass of $m_t = 172.5\,\unit{GeV}$, of which we use 75\% for the training.
+To be consistent with the amount of events available in CMS with the full detector simulations for the reference analysis, we choose samples with different top masses to have less events.
+All events contain the full generator (gen) and reconstruction (reco) level information.
 The XCone algorithm clusters the jets separately for reco-level jets and gen-level jets.
 The clustered jets are sorted according to $p_T$.